sdobreff/advanced-analytics/readme.txt

 4. **Cron manager** - Build-in is very powerful cron manager.

 == Changelog ==

+= 1.8.4 =
+* Added control for more WP core constants as WP_DEVELOPMENT_MODE, SCRIPT_DEBUG, SAVEQUERIES etc. Added evnironment type show in the Admin bar (WP_ENVIRONMENT_TYPE).
+Added code viewer optins in the details section of error log.
+UI fixes and code optimizations.

 = 1.8.3 =
 * Lots of UI fixes and code showing optimizations.